Vaibhavkale123/SpringBootFileStorage/README.md

-# Spring Boot FileS torage
+# Spring Boot Files torage
 This is example project to add any files in local folder